fdumontmd/fdumontmd.github.com/source/_posts/2011-12-23-seven-databases-in-seven-weeks-mongodb-day-1.markdown

 <!--more-->

-### CRUD in mongoDB
+### CRUD in MongoDB

-Unlike Riak, mongoDB makes a difference between Create and Update operations.
+Unlike Riak, MongoDB makes a difference between Create and Update operations.
 It is not possible to insert documents with the same id twice in the same collection: